NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Photometry of the central region of NGC 3521

-Because ZTF photometry is performed under seeing conditions of $\sim$2.0--2.2\arcsec, the optical measurements primarily trace the central region of the galaxy.
-In contrast, the broader NEOWISE PSF results in W1 and W2 fluxes that include both the nucleus and a portion of the inner stellar/dust disc.
-Moderate variability is detected in both the optical and infrared bands, noting that ZTF and NEOWISE probe different spatial regions of the system.
-Paired nightly measurements were used to construct three color--magnitude relations: $g-r$ versus $g$ see Fig. \ref{fig:cmd_row_twocol}(a), $r-i$ versus $r$ see Fig. \ref{fig:cmd_row_twocol}(b) and W1--W2 versus W1, see Fig. \ref{fig:cmd_row_twocol}(c).
-These relations underpin the regression and spectral-index analyses presented in the following sections.
+After correcting for Galactic extinction, the multi-epoch photometry from ZTF (see \ref{sec:ZTF_optical}) and NEOWISE (see \ref{sec:NEOWISE_data}) was consolidated to mitigate inter-filter timing offsets.
+However, the binning schemes differ due to the distinct observing cadences.
+For ZTF, we computed nightly averages using a sliding window of $\Delta t \le 0.35$ d to obtain quasi-simultaneous g/r/i measurements.
+For NEOWISE, we derived nightly means from single-exposure photometry by grouping exposures into integer ``nights'' via ${\rm night\_id}=\lfloor{\rm MJD}+0.82\rfloor$, where the offset was chosen to minimize splitting of dense exposure clusters across adjacent days.

+Variability amplitudes were quantified with a robust percentile range (95th–5th percentiles), $\Delta m \equiv P_{95}-P_{05}$, which is less sensitive to outliers and occasional residual systematics than the full peak-to-peak spread.
+After the final quality screening and clipping, the optical bands show amplitudes $\Delta g=0.153$ mag, $\Delta r=0.144$ mag, and $\Delta i=0.120$ mag, while the infrared bands yield $\Delta W1=0.1608$ mag and $\Delta W2=0.1568$ mag.

-The uncertainty of each color index was computed as following the standard propagation of independent measurement errors \citep{Bevington2003}.
-This expression is used consistently throughout all color--magnitude and spectral--index analyses.
-Because both axes of the color--magnitude diagrams contain measurement uncertainties, an ordinary least--squares fit is not appropriate.
-We therefore applied the \textit{York regression} \citep{York2004}, which properly accounts for uncertainties in both coordinates, including the covariance between magnitude and color.
+Paired nightly measurements were then used to construct three color--magnitude relations: g-r versus g (Fig.~\ref{fig:cmd_row_twocol}a), r-i versus r (Fig.~\ref{fig:cmd_row_twocol}b), and W1--W2 versus W1 (Fig.~\ref{fig:cmd_row_twocol}c).
+The uncertainty of each color index was computed via standard error propagation for independent measurement errors \citep{Bevington2003}.
+Because both axes of the color--magnitude diagrams contain measurement uncertainties, we applied York regression \citep{York2004}, which accounts for errors in both coordinates (including the covariance between magnitude and color).
+Overall, all three color--magnitude relations show a bluer-when-brighter (BWB) trend.
+The g-r vs g and W1--W2 vs W1 relations exhibit high Pearson correlation coefficients (0.69 and 0.67), while the r-i vs r relation shows a moderate correlation coefficient (0.58) based on fewer paired nights (Fig.~\ref{fig:cmd_row_twocol}).